 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 31° 16.957′ N, 81° 26.454′ W. Marker is in New Hope, Georgia, in Glynn County.
 Marker is on U.S. 17, on the right when traveling south.
-Touch for map.
 Marker is located 1 mile south of Hofwyl-Broadfield Plantation State Historic Site.
-Marker is in this post office area: Brunswick GA 31525, United States of America.
+Touch for map Touch for directions.

 Also see . . .
 National Register of Historical Places.
 Needwood Baptist Church and School (added 1998 - Building - #98001520)